jhowell275/RaspIoT/README.md

 The intent is to run a loop that monitors the input pins for the alarm status, and only respond to sensor inputs if/when the alarm is armed, and otherwise lie dormant.

-Again - this is mostly just a learning vehicle for me.
+Again - this is mostly just a learning vehicle for me, so pardon the newb mistakes